-- 5.5.1 All electrical connections and wiring to the power system(s) or components of matched modular or field-engineered fuel cell power systems shall be in accordance with NFPA 70, National Electrical Code. - 5.5.1.1 The installation requirements of fuel cell power systems shall be in accordance with Article 692 of NFPA 70, National Electrical Code. - 5.5.2 Fuel gas connections to the power system(s) or components of a matched modular or field-engineered fuel cell power system shall be in accordance with Chapter 6. - 5.5.3 The location of the manual fuel shutoff valve required by Chapter 6 shall be marked at the location of the primary disconnecting means of the building or supplied circuits.
+- 5.5.1 All electrical connections and wiring to the power system(s) or components of listed modular or field-engineered fuel cell power systems shall be in accordance with NFPA 70. - 5.5.1.1 The installation requirements of fuel cell power systems shall be in accordance with Article 692 of NFPA 70. - 5.5.2 Fuel gas connections to the power system(s) or components of a listed modular or field-engineered fuel cell power system shall be in accordance with Chapter 6. - 5.5.3 The location of the manual fuel shutoff valve required by Chapter 6 shall be marked at the location of the primary disconnecting means of the building or supplied circuits.